More on Antidepressants

 Sertraline may have a slightly higher rate of response than fluoxetine and paroxetine26.
 Sertraline has advantages over paroxetine in the treatment of panic disorder27.

 Interesting and important fact is that SSRI antidepressants are not interchangeable.
-Persons who discontinue one SSRI for lack of tolerability or response can be effectively treated with another19.
+Persons who discontinue one SSRI for the lack of tolerability or response can be effectively treated with another19.

 Comparison of SSRI's side effects